kkotysz/plokoon12.github.io/_posts/2020-07-18-the-bright-comet-in-the-sky.md

     </figcaption>
 </figure>

+Other photos are present in [gallery][gallery].
 I strongly encourage anyone to see this gorgeous comet. ☄️
+[gallery]: /gallery/